ICCheck: A Portable, Language-Agnostic Tool for Synchronizing Code Clones: ICCheck in a Nutshell

 \Paragraph{(2) Adherence to Git-based code change processes} To efficiently apply ICCheck across various code change scenarios while keeping implementation costs low, it leverages Git, a widely used version control system, to track changes.
 The relevant use cases discussed in \cref{s:motivation} can be recognized as specific changes within the version control context.
 By integrating with Git, ICCheck seamlessly incorporates the support of clone synchronization into the most common software development workflows today.
 ICCheck identifies a changeset by specifying commit IDs, branch names, or the working tree before committing.
 It searches for related code clones within the project using the changeset as a query and notifies the developer of their presence.
+In addition, ICCheck operates solely on a Git repository, without requiring any precomputed clone database or additional intermediate artifacts.
+By ensuring that it performs cleanly without leaving any analysis artifacts, ICCheck remains simple to use and easy to integrate into existing workflows, thereby reducing the barrier to adoption.
+We therefore intentionally chose not to adopt more computationally intensive, history-aware clone detection approaches that verify the co-evolution of cloned fragments across versions, which are typically heavy and expensive as they rely on precomputed clone databases or repeated cross-version analyses.

 \Paragraph{(3) Providing CLI and Language Server} To interactively support clone synchronization in diverse environments, ICCheck offers both a Command Line Interface (CLI) and integration with the Language Server Protocol (LSP)~\cite{microsoft-lsp}, which is supported by many modern development environments.
 Clone search can be executed via the CLI by specifying a Git repository and changeset, and the results can be in human-readable text or machine-friendly JSON formats.
 By leveraging CLI output and exit codes, ICCheck can be integrated with CI/CD workflows such as GitHub Actions and commit-hooks.
 Additionally, by implementing a Language Server, ICCheck enables integration with multiple editors, including VSCode and IntelliJ, allowing interactive support during code editing to detect potential overlooked changes with reasonable implementation cost.